Cratis/Chronicle/Documentation/application-model/identity.md

 | IsUserAuthorized | Whether or not the user is authorized into your application or not |
 | Details | The actual details in the form of an object, letting you create your own structure |

+If the `IsUserAuthorized` property is set to false the return from this will be an HTTP 403.
+While if it is authorized, a regular HTTP 200.

 > Note: Dependency inversion works for this, so your provider can take any dependencies it wants on its constructor.

 Your provider will be exposed on a well known route: `/.aksio/me`.